Marcelinons/HUBedzinho/README.md

-# CoolPrograms
+# HUBedzinho
-Random codes / programs

 Hello, this is Marcelinons.
-I really don't know what should I write on this, since this is my first repository here on github.
+HUBedzinho is a concept-project to a webside which will show bedwars strategies, such as "how to rush" things.
+Hope you like it.